 Drinking contaminated groundwater can have serious health effects, including diseases like hepatitis and dysentery to certain types of cancers, depending on the specific pollutant.
 Below are a few examples of ways that groundwater can become unsafe.

 - Overuse: Groundwater depletion can make it harder for you to get water, especially if the groundwater is reduced to the point that your well no longer reaches it.
-If the overdrawing is severe enough, the water may be contaminated with salt water, making it unsuitable for many residential uses.
+If the overdrawing is severe enough, the water may become contaminated with salt water, making it unsuitable for many residential uses.

 - Wildfire: After a wildfire, private wells can become contaminated due to the chemicals that are released after a fire burns through wood, grass, plastics, and other building materials.

 - Flooding: Flood waters often carry hazardous and toxic materials like raw sewage, oil, or pesticides.
 If those substances enter a well, they can make the well water unsafe to drink for a long time after the flood waters have receded.

 - Nitrates: Runoff from fertilizers is the most common source of nitrates.
 While harmless in small amounts, high levels of nitrates can be dangerous for pregnant women and infants.
 To understand the extent of nitrate presence in your state, check out the EPA's chart on estimated nitrate concentrations in groundwater used for drinking across different states

 - PFAS: Per- and polyfluoroalkyl substances (PFAS) are a large group of human-made, environmentally persistent organic compounds with properties that make many of them toxic to the environment.
 These common chemicals can migrate into large groundwater aquifers.

 Infographic showing several common sources of groundwater contamination.